8 Comments

 2. Missed out on 30 years of sun and now have osteoporosis.
 God made the sun for a reason and it s rays are good for us.
 Am african american and need much more sun than caucasians: couple hours per day.
 Now having to get massive doses of the vitamin d, vitamin d3, calcium….and of course, extremely expensive prescription bone building drugs…

-1. Eliot W. Collins says:
+1. blank Eliot W. Collins says:

 Instead of Fosamax, Boniva, Reclast, etc., try Strontium Citrate for your osteoporosis.
 It is a non-prescription "version" of Stontium Ranelate (which is approved most everywhere except in the U.S.) At least investigate Strontium Citrate.
 It is relatively inexpensive, and has few side-effects.

-2. Clara Gibson says:
+2. blank Clara Gibson says:

 Read Michael Hollick's 'Vitamin D solution' – vitamin D is so crucial to our well being – it is interesting to note that skin cancer rates have not decreased but increased since we have been advised to slather our largest organ with awful toxicity, which was supposedly to protect us.
 But it did make a fortune for the pharmaceutical and beauty products industries.

-3. Eliot W. Collins says:
+3. blank Eliot W. Collins says:

 In my opinion, everyone should see a dermatologist at least once a year and get a vitamin D 25-OH test.